uxhadr/Active-Directory/README.md

 This scenario assumes that John calls the helpdesk and now as the helpdesk we have to help him log back in.
 So on my helpdesk account I opened AD Users and Computers.
 Clicked on his OU which is `HR`.
 Then double-clicked on `John` > Account > Unlock account > OK.
 Now the helpdesk asks John to try and log in again and he now successfully logs in.

+Inside the helpdesk's Acitve Directory, I clicked on `Computers` and deleted the `Desktop2` computer.
+I then went on Desktop1 and tried to sign in and it gave me an error mesage.
+[insert pic]
+To add it back to the Domain, I logged into `Desktop2` as a localuser, then added it to a workgroup, the added it back to the ADLOabs.com domain then restarted the computer.
+I went back into the `helpdesk` Active Directry and now `Desktop2` was back on the domain as it showed up under Computers.

+# Security Groups, Map Drives, Personal Drives, Map Letter
+I opened server manager on the `helpdesk`account.
+Then clicked on `File and Storage Services` > Shares > Right-click on the blank space > New Share > Quick > Next > Next.
+[insert pic - Name-HR, click oln select by volume]..

+For the Share Name, I named it `HR` then hit Next > Next > Next > Create.

+I then created another one but this time I named it `Personal`.
+ I opened `C:` on file explorer and saw the two shared drives that I just created.
+ [insert pic]

+ I went back to AD Users and Computers.
+I right-cllicked on Users > Group.
+I named the Group `HR` and for the group type I selected `Security`.
+ I opened up the HR Security Group, and went ot the `Managed By` taba and for the naeme I added \helpdesk.
+ [insert pic]
+ I then created another security group and named it `Personal` I opened up the shared drives' propersties, clikcked on Sharing,and copied their network paths.
+I then pasted the paths into the description of the Security groups respectivley in AD Users and computers.
+ [insert pic of one example.- After network path,put [shared folder]]

+ I then opened up the security groups and went to the `Members` tab and added the user `John` into them.
+ To confirm that they're added, I opened up the HR OU and clicked on John's name, then clicked on `Member of` and HR and Personal showed up.
+ [insert pic]